DougPA/xSDR6000/README.md

 ## Known Issues

-Please see ChangeLog.txt for a running list of changes (starting at v2.0.5) and KnownIssues.md for a list of the known issues.
+Please see ChangeLog.txt for a running list of changes  and KnownIssues.md for a list of the known issues.

-Please reports any bugs you observe to douglas.adams@me.com
+Please report any bugs you observe to douglas.adams@me.com